-After hearing the youth's story, and how he had nothing in the world left him except his cat, the old man advised him to go to the castle, which was only a few miles distant, and take counsel of the king, who was kind to everyone, and would certainly be his friend.
+After hearing the youth's story, and how he had nothing in the world left him except his cat, the old man advised him to go to the castle that was only a few miles away, and take counsel of the king, who was kind to everyone, and would certainly be his friend.
 The young man thanked him, and said he would gladly take his advice; and early next morning he set out for the royal castle.

-He sent a message to the king to beg for an audience, and received a reply that he was to go into the great hall, where he would find his Majesty.
+He sent a message to the king where he asked for an audience, and was speedily told to go into the great hall.
+There he would find the king.

 The king was at dinner with his court when the young man entered, and he signed to him to come near.
-The youth bowed low, and then gazed in surprise at the crowd of little black creatures who were running about the floor, and even on the table itself.
-Indeed, they were so bold that they snatched pieces of food from the king's own plate, and if he drove them away, tried to bite his hands, so that he could not eat his food, and his courtiers fared no better.
+The youth bowed deeply, and then gazed in surprise at the crowd of little black creatures that were running about the floor, and even on the table itself.
+Indeed, they were so bold that they snatched pieces of food from the king's own plate, and if he drove them away, they tried to bite his hands so that he could not eat his food, and his courtiers were no better off.

 "What sort of animals are these?" asked the youth of one of the ladies sitting near him.

-"They are called rats," answered the king, who had overheard the question, "and for years we have tried some way of putting an end to them, but it is impossible.
+"They are called rats," answered the king, who had overheard the question, "and for years we have tried some way of putting an end to them, but have not succeeded, as you can see.
 They come into our very beds."

 At this moment something was seen flying through the air.
 The cat was on the table, and with two or three shakes a number of rats were lying dead round him.
 Then a great scuffling of feet was heard, and in a few minutes the hall was clear.